alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-9-claiming-to have dream-of-deceased.md

 publisher: "alsalafiyyah@icloud.com"
 source: "Fatwas of the Permanent Committee of KSA no.9774"
 category: [bidah, funerals]
-excerpt: Transferring the deceased from one grave to another one is not permissible unless there is a necessity to do so according to the Islamic Shari'ah.
+summary: Transferring the deceased from one grave to another one is not permissible unless there is a necessity to do so according to the Islamic Shari'ah.
 hijri: Dhul-Qa'dah 8, 1441
 shaykhs:
  - Shaykh Ibn Baz